KnapsackPro/knapsack-pro-cypress/README.md

        Turn on `Format On Save` checkbox.

-   From now on every change in code base will be automatically formatted by [Prettier](https://prettier.io/).
-[ESLint](https://eslint.org/) and [TSLint](https://palantir.github.io/tslint/) errors will be also automatically fixed on every file save.
+   From now on, every change in code base will be automatically formatted by [Prettier](https://prettier.io/).
+[ESLint](https://eslint.org/) shows errors and warnings in VSCode.

 7. Write some code.